leodlca/frogger-clone/README.md

 ## How to play

-P - Pause Menu
+- P - Pause
-M - Mute
+- M - Mute

 You control a boy who needs to reach the river without being hit by the bugs.